 Crab cake benedict with almond-mustard sauce is the perfect brunch recipe any time of year!
 With Mother’s Day just around the corner, this crab cake benedict is a must-make for the breakfast table.
-Crispy crab cakes are topped with the perfect poached egg and served on a bed of fresh greens.
-An almond-mustard sauce is the icing on top!

 Let’s celebrate Friday with some breakfast, shall we?!
 It should come as no surprise that I’m basically obsessed with all things breakfast food-related.
 I mean if you even start to look back in the Cooking and Beer archives, you will find tons of breakfast recipes.